 Check Disk Space Usage In Linux Using Ncdu

-Once installed, run the following command to analyze the disk space usage on your Linux box.
+Once installed, run Ncdu command without any options to analyze the disk space usage of your $HOME directory in your Linux box.

 This command will analyze your HOME directory.
 After analyzing, it will show you disk usage report, sorted in descending order.
-Large items will be displayed on top.
+Larger items will be displayed on top.

 Press "i" to view the details of the selected item.

 To view the items inside the selected directory, press "Right" arrow or ENTER key.
 It will display the list of files and directories inside the selected directory.